 |SHA‑1||9C D4 06 D2 9E C6 25 E3 6B CF 8B AA 61 6E 75 57 31 A7 D4 A9|

 The installer automatically verifies the files in the package.
 If any file has an issue, installation stops without changes to your system, and you’ll see a message that the installer encountered an error.

 Right-click the 1Password setup executable (.exe) file and choose Properties.

 Select the Digital Signatures tab.

-Select “AgileBits Inc.” and click Details.
+Select Agilebits, then click Details.
 If you see a different signer, or the installer isn’t signed, don’t install the app.

-Click View Certificate.
-If you don’t see “This digital signature is OK”, the digital signature of the app is invalid, and you shouldn’t install it.
+Make sure you see “This digital signature is OK”.
+Otherwise, the digital signature of the app is invalid, and you shouldn’t install it.

-Make sure that the thumbprint in the installer matches one of the following thumbprints from the current or earlier AgileBits certificate.
+Make sure that the thumbprint in the installer matches the following thumbprint from the current AgileBits certificate.
 If they match, the signature is verified; install the app.